eden-owo/DeepStream-Yolo-Pose/README.md

 Export the CUDA_VER env according to your DeepStream version and platform:

-* DeepStream 7.1 on x86 platform
+* DeepStream 7.1 on x86_64 linux platform

   ```
   export CUDA_VER=12.6